Steve Morton still remembers vividly his first impression of PSCS.

 “I think PSCS is important first because for some kids the school is a lifeboat,” he says.
 “There are some kids who really are drowning in the public school model and the opportunity PSCS provides makes the difference between misery and happiness in their education experience.
 Second, there are other kids who would do alright in the traditional school but not be challenged to reach their potential like they would at PSCS.”

-He decided to join the Board of Trustees in 2011 because he believes, simply, that the school is a special place.
+Steve served on the Board of Trustees for two terms and continues to donate because he believes simply, that the school is a special place.

 “I think that our society needs institutions like PSCS to offer a contrary vision to that of the prevalent materialistic view that life is essentially about making a lot of money and spending it,” Steve says.
 “In addition PSCS provides students with a positive moral outlook that includes compassion for others and happiness for oneself as a skill to be learned only if the student takes the initiative and puts in the hard work to make it happen.”